raghumrao/much-worse-jekyll-theme/research.md

 #### References
 1. **R. M. Rao**, V. Marojevic and J. H. Reed, "Probability of Pilot Interference in Radar-Cellular Coexistence: Insights on Demodulation, CSI Estimation, and Limited Feedback," *IEEE Communications Letters*, vol. 24, no. 8, pp. 1678-1682, 2020.
 2. **R. M. Rao**, V. Marojevic and J. H. Reed, "Semi-Blind Post-Equalizer SINR Estimation and Dual CSI Feedback for Radar-Cellular Coexistence," *IEEE Transactions on Vehicular Technology*, vol. 69, no. 9, pp. 1-1, 2020.

+## Mathematical Modeling and Performance Analysis of Underlay Spectrum Sharing Scenarios
+{% include image.html url="/images/Fig1_Radar_mMIMO_SpecShare_Illustration.png" caption="" width="380" height="257" align="right" %}
+Tractable mathematical modeling of large spectrum sharing networks can yield fundamental insights into macro-scale performance trends, which are hard to obtain using sophisticated protocol-oriented system-level simulation studies.
+In [1],[2], I developed a tractable stochastic geometry-based framework to analyze performance of underlay radar-massive MIMO cellular spectrum sharing scenarios.
+Major novelties of this work was the modeling of 3D beamforming capabilities of the radar and the BSs, which uncovered the relationship between the cell-size and worst-case BS transmit beamforming gain.
+The analytical framework presented in this work (a) enables network designers to systematically isolate and evaluate the impact of each deployment parameter on the worst-case radar performance, and (b) complements industry-standard simulation methodologies, by establishing a baseline performance for each  set of deployment parameters.

+In [3], we proposed a mathematical framework to harmonize spectral efficiency and coverage performance in underlay spectrum sharing scenarios between 3D UAV and D2D networks, using tools from stochastic geometry and machine learning.
+A major novelty was the flexibility of this framework to incorporate arbitrary distributions of UAVs in 3D space.

+#### References
+1. **R. M. Rao**, H. S. Dhillon, V. Marojevic, J. H. Reed, "Analysis of Worst-Case Interference in Underlay Radar-Massive MIMO Spectrum Sharing Scenarios," *in Proc.
+IEEE Global Communications Conference (Globecom)*, pp. 1-6, Waikoloa, HI, 2019.
+2. **R. M. Rao**, H. S. Dhillon, V. Marojevic and J. H. Reed, “Underlay Radar-Massive MIMO Spectrum Sharing: Modeling Fundamentals and Performance Analysis,” *submitted, available arxiv:2008.02100*.
+3. B. Shang, L. Liu, **R. M. Rao**, V. Marojevic, J. H. Reed, "3D Spectrum Sharing for Hybrid D2D and UAV Networks," *IEEE Transactions on Communications*, vol. 68, no. 9, pp. 1-1, 2020.